 Ideally, small businesses should have a separate bank account for business expenses.
 However, we know this isn’t the reality for many smaller businesses and freelancers.
 That means you must separate your personal and business expenses.

 If the IRS suspects that your small business deductions are actually personal expenses, then you are in great danger of an IRS audit.
 That’s why it’s incredibly important to keep your business expenses and personal expenses distinct.
-Some accounting programs, like Wave and QuickBooks Self-Employed, allow you to separate expenses easily.
+Some accounting programs, like QuickBooks Self-Employed, allow you to separate expenses easily.

 Step 5: Update Mileage Log

 With tax season right around the corner, you’ll want to make sure your mileage log is up-to-date so you can maximize your small business tax deductions.